-- Creating a new entity, ANDEL, to replace ANDIE as the holding company for the Group.
-ANDEL became the Group's holding company on 11 April 2018; - Converting the Group's existing non-life insurance entity, Aioi Nissay Dowa Insurance Company of Europe ("ANDIE") and its fellow subsidiary, the insurance intermediary Toyota Insurance Management ("TIM"), to "Societas Europaea" ("SE") form and re-domiciling them to Luxembourg.
-The re-domicile of both companies was completed on 1 March 2019; and - The creation of a new insurance company in the UK, Aioi Nissay Dowa Insurance UK Limited ("ANDI UK").
-This entity was authorised as an insurer by the UK regulatory authorities on 4 July 2019.
+- Converting the Company's subsidiaries Aioi Nissay Dowa Insurance Company of Europe ("ANDIE") and Toyota Insurance Management ("TIM"), to "Societas Europaea" ("SE") form and re-domiciling them to Luxembourg.
+The re-domicile of both companies was completed on 1 March 2019; - Creating the Company (ANDEL), to replace ANDIE as the holding company for the Group.
+The Company became the Group's holding company on 11 April 2018; and - The creation of a new insurance company in the UK, Aioi Nissay Dowa Insurance UK Limited ("ANDI UK").
+This entity was authorised as an insurer by the UK regulatory authorities on 4 July 2019 and started to underwrite on 1 January 2020.

-The conversion to SE form and the re-domicile to Luxembourg of ANDIE and TIM has enabled the Group's existing business model in the EU and the EEA to continue largely unaffected, with the European branch structures of ANDIE and TIM preserved during the process.
+The conversion to SE form and the re-domicile to Luxembourg of ANDIE and TIM enabled the Group's existing business model in the EU and the EEA to continue largely unaffected, with the European branch structures of ANDIE and TIM preserved during the process.
 Following the migration to Luxembourg, ANDIE and TIM set up freedom of establishment branches in the UK.
-With the UK branches in place, the two companies will either be able to continue to operate in the UK initially through so-called "passporting" and, after the end of the transition period, through the "temporary permissions regime".
+With the UK branches in place, the two companies continued to operate in the UK first through so-called "passporting" and, in 2021, after the end of the transition period, through the UK's "temporary permissions regime".
+On 11 February 2021, TIM migrated from Luxembourg to Germany.